 - Bible and Theology

 - Business Administration & Management

 - General Ministry

-- o Emphasis in Christian Media and Communication
+- o Emphasis in Creative Media Production

 - Emphasis in Missiology

-- Emphasis in Christian Music
+- o Emphasis in Christian Music

-- Emphasis in Leadership
+- o Emphasis in Leadership

+- o Emphasis in Deaf Ministry

 The AA Program is designed to:

 - Provide general studies on a beginning collegiate level. - Help the student discover their calling. - Lay a foundation of basic theological studies preparatory for the BA advanced studies (e.g. Theology of the Church; music theory). - Fulfill the prerequisites of the BA program upon successful completion.